mtlynch/mtlynch.io/_posts/2019-02-01-1-year-solo-developer.md

 There was one enormous hidden expense that my profit and loss chart didn't show: me.

-I'm my own largest expense.
-I paid my living costs by drawing from my personal savings.
-But my cost of living was quite high after I quit Google.
-My Manhattan apartment, located walking distance from Google, cost $3,300 per month.
-After private health insurance, food, and utilities, it cost $6-7k per month just to sustain myself.
+My living expenses were coming out of my personal savings, and they were rapidly eating away at them.
+Between my $3.3k/month apartment, private health insurance, food, and utilities, it cost $6-7k per month just to sustain myself.

 Those costs had a dramatic impact on my business decisions.
+If I had an idea for a business that would take me three months to get off the ground, that was the equivalent of investing about $20k into the idea.
 If I expected a task to take me two weeks, that translated to an implicit cost of ~$3k.
-If I could hire a freelancer to perform the task for less than $3k, I'd be saving money overall.
-Paying a freelancer was even more attractive because I can deduct it from my taxable income.

-I'm a huge fan of outsourcing, and I think that people underuse it, but I was basically in a mindset of *frantic outsourcing*.
-At one point, I was working with four different freelance developer simultaneously on three different projects.
+That led me to frantically over-outsource and contributed to the [outsourcing pains](#costly-lessons-in-outsourcing) I described above.
+It felt crazy to spend my time doing anything because most top-tier freelancers charge less than $3k for two weeks of work.

-My living expenses also made me constantly feel like my time was metered.
-When I imagined starting a business, I did have this romantic idea about starting it from a small seedling earning only $50 a month and slowly growing it to $100 then $175.
-But it felt ridiculous and foolhardy to do that while burning $7k a month in expenses.
+My living costs also made me feel discouraged about almost any project idea.
+When I imagined starting a business, I was charmed by the idea of starting it from a small seedling earning only $50 a month and slowly growing it to $100 then $175.
+But working at such small scales of revenue felt ridiculous when I was burning $7k a month in expenses.

 # So, I bought a house